Karlitoyo/Waste-Not-Want-Not/README.md

 ---Contact---

 The Contact section provides useful contact information for queries users may have including an e-mail address and contact number.
 This section also provides a brief synopsis of the individuals behind the website.
+I made use of JS in this section to provide a pop up box on the bottom right hand section of the page.
+This hides the information unless a user specifically requires this information for genuine requets.

 ---Coding language---